-Bridgestone has implemented actions worldwide to protect water resources and ecosystems.
-For example, we have been conducting waterside nature observation events where local communities near the site can participate from 2005.
-Through this activity (8 times in 2019), many people aim to reaffirm the rich nature of Lake Biwa and increase the interest in the environment.
-Also, in 2010, we launched a project to preserve water-resource forests in Japan.
-Currently, we have conducted forest preservation activities in 9 districts (Total 137 ha) and held forest preservation events (14 times in 2019).
+We have implemented actions worldwide to protect water resources and ecosystems.
+For example, we have been conducting waterside nature observation events from 2005.
+Through this activity, many people aim to reaffirm the rich nature and increase the interest in the environment.
+And, we launched a project to preserve water-resource forests in Japan in 2010.
+Currently, we have conducted forest preservation activities in 9 districts (Total 132.5 ha) and held forest preservation events.
 These activities are conducted at sites around the world, and their progress is assessed based on the measurable indicators.
-For example, % of on-site area managed as habitat compared to on-site area, Number of events, participants focused on environmental conservation, education, etc. Through efforts of this kind, we are working to expand our quantitative contributions to the achievement of our long-term vision "In balance with nature" for 2050 and beyond.
-Since there is no established international index to quantitatively evaluate the "In balance with nature" at present, we use water withdrawal reduction target as indicators that are used to assess progress at this time.
+For example, % of on-site area managed as habitat compared to on-site area, Number of events/participants focused on environmental conservation/education, etc. We recognize these activities were succeeded when KPI scores of the activities are more than 100% compared to those in previous year.
+Through efforts of this kind, we are working to expand our quantitative contributions to the achievement of our long-term vision "In balance with nature" for 2050 and beyond.
+Currently, an international index for quantitative evaluation has not been established, so we are using the water withdrawal reduction target as an index for evaluating progress.
 The threshold of success is a 35% reduction by 2020.
-We achieved a 40% reduction in 2019, ahead schedule.
-We believe that we are steadily approaching "In balance with nature".
+Although we were unable to achieve the target due to COVID-19, we have achieved it since 2017, and we believe that the overall trend is steadily approaching our vision.

 (W9.1) Do you verify any other water information reported in your CDP disclosure (not already covered by W5.1a)?

 Yes